 Fentanyl Withdrawal

 When someone needs fentanyl to feel normal, it’s known as dependence.
-Dependence and addiction are not the same, and someone can be dependent even if they are using fentanyl with a prescription.
+Dependence and addiction are not the same.
+Someone can be dependent even if using fentanyl with a prescription.
 When someone is dependent on fentanyl, they will experience withdrawal symptoms if they stop taking it.
-Withdrawal symptoms are one of the primary reasons that people keep using it, even if it’s causing a negative impact on their life.
+These symptoms are one of the main reasons people continue using it, even if it’s harming them or their loved ones.

 Withdrawal can begin anywhere between eight to 48 hours after last use, depending on the formulation of fentanyl.
 Longer-acting formulations will take longer for withdrawal symptoms to emerge.